FAQs

 Semester 2 | Mid September | End December |

-What is the deduction priority for the Financial Schemes?
+What is the deduction priority for the Payment Schemes?

-If you're applying for more than one financial scheme, here’s the order in which your tuition fees will be deducted:
+If you're applying for more than one payment scheme, here’s the order in which your tuition fees will be deducted:

 Mendaki Tuition Fee Subsidy